Automate Google Lighthouse with Python for SEO Reports

 Create Dataframe

-We’re going to store each URL’s high-level ratings into a dataframe.
+We’re going to store each URL’s high-level ratings in a dataframe.
 Let’s set up that empty dataframe to use later.
-Note, there are dozens of metrics you can pull from these reports.
-Open the JSON output file once you run Lighthouse to see the possibilities and then add to the dataframe column below and make the necessary edits when we grab data from the JSON file.
+Note: there are dozens of metrics you can pull from these reports.
+Open the JSON output after running Lighthouse to see the available metrics, then add columns to the dataframe and adjust the JSON extraction accordingly.

 df = pd.DataFrame([], columns=['URL','SEO','Accessibility','Performance','Best Practices'])